 - Red Dots – Good spots for mid to late game phases

 Being able to keep mental tabs on your opponents through fog of war is what separates good players from the greats.
 You can start with the Jungler since their movement is very predictable in the early stages of the game.
 Pay attention to which lane leashes for their Jungler to predict which side they started on.
 Most Junglers will gank the opposite side of the map they started on.
 For example, if they started bottom side, then they will likely work their up and look for a gank top or mid around 3~4 minutes.

 Look for patterns in your opponent’s play.
 Have they been playing cautiously and avoiding trades like the plague, but they’re suddenly going all in on you in a disadvantageous situation?
 Expect a gank and start to retreat!

-We chose the Mr. Mundoverse skin for our featured image because in many ways, building your Toughness skill closely parallels the process of working out and going to the gym.
+We chose the Mr. Mundoverse skin for our featured image because in many ways, building your Survivability skill closely parallels the process of working out and going to the gym.
 Gains don’t appear overnight in the same way that you won’t magically become an un-killable god of Summoner’s Rift after reading this article (probably).
-Success in Toughness is built brick by brick on the foundation that is your skillset.
+Success in Survivability is built brick by brick on the foundation that is your skillset.